-Nelson died at half-past four, three hours after the fatal shot.
+Nelson died at half-past four, two hours after the fatal shot.

 High above the village on Blackdown Hill, is the magnificent 72 ft stone monument to Sir Thomas Masterman Hardy GCB, our famous 19th century resident, who fought under Admiral Lord Nelson as Captain of HMS Victory at the Battle of Trafalgar.